How to have a smooth Divorce – Get past the Financial disclosure

 DETENTION – in extreme cases, being deliberately dishonest on your financial disclosure form can result in imprisonment.
 More often, the punishment takes the form of verbal warnings or fines.
 Make no mistake, it’s a serious offence, because by signing the financial statement for family court, you are completing a sworn statement which is akin to being under oath in court.

-A delayed disclosure case study
+A delayed financial disclosure case study

 In Blaney v Blaney, the Ontario Superior Court of Justice ordered the husband to pay costs because he continually delayed providing financial disclosure.
 You have been warned!

-Why is disclosure so expensive?
+Why is financial disclosure so expensive?

 Finding the documents required is a tedious process.
 Often, people are asked to look for these things while their lives are in a state of disarray.
 They’re angry about what’s happening to them or frightened about what might happen.
 They’re not thinking straight, and digging out documents isn’t what they want to be doing.
 But it needs to be done to shift that domino.